msrahmanian/Persian-MultiSpeaker-Tacotron2/README.md

 ## MultiSpeaker Tacotron2 in Persian language
-This repository is an implementation of [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf) (SV2TTS) in Persian language.
-The main code is from [this repository](https://github.com/CorentinJ/Real-Time-Voice-Cloning/tree/master) and has been changed to the Persian language.
+This repository implements [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf) (SV2TTS) for the Persian language.
+The core codebase is derived from [this repository](https://github.com/Adibian/Persian-MultiSpeaker-Tacotron2), which has been updated to address deprecated features and complete setup for Persian language compatibility.
+The original codebase, sourced from [this repository](https://github.com/CorentinJ/Real-Time-Voice-Cloning/tree/master), has been modified to support Persian language requirements.

 <img src="https://github.com/majidAdibian77/persian-SV2TTS/blob/master/results/model.JPG" width="800">